egouldo/GrasslandAllocatr/README.md

 ### Licensing and Build Status:

-The software and content in this repository is copyright of Elise Gould, Libby Rumpff, and Peter Vesk.
+The software and content in this repository is copyright of Elliot Gould, Libby Rumpff, and Peter Vesk.
 Please cite this work, as follows:

 Gould, E., Rumpff, L. Vesk, P. (2016 in prep.)
 Managing Grasslands with Models: Resolving uncertainty and allocating effort among a suite of sites.